Microsoft/azure-docs.cs-cz/articles/storage/files/storage-dotnet-how-to-use-files.md

 // Set metrics properties for File service.
 // Note that the File service currently uses its own service properties type,
-// available in the Microsoft.WindowsAzure.Storage.File.Protocol namespace.
+// available in the Microsoft.Azure.Storage.File.Protocol namespace.
 fileClient.SetServiceProperties(new FileServiceProperties()
 {
     // Set hour metrics